randrews/dovetail/hanoi/README.md

 - Implement drag-n-drop to let the user play the game
 - Prevent the user from dragging a larger disk onto a smaller disk
 - Indicate to the user when they have won the game
+- Do something (code related) to impress us

 # Requirements: